john-science/john-science.github.io/x/dice_heist.md

 ## In Character

 While you are falling asleep your mind wanders.
 You remember being in a tavern once, a long time ago, and hearing about the Goblin god of gambling and dreams, Dherm'Gorphyek.
-But eveeryone just calls him The Dice Goblin.
+But everyone just calls him The Dice Goblin.
 The folklore says that he finds people in their dreams twice a year, at the Summer Solstice and Winter Solstice, and he plays games of chance with them.
 And when those people awaken, they find they actually have the things they won in their dreams.

 As you fall asleep you realize it is the <<Summer/Winter>> Solstice.